-HD remains the major complication after THA.
+Hip dislocation remains the major complication after THA.
 While multiple reasons may be contributing factors leading to dislocation, precise identification of the exact reason is of major importance.
 As with any multifactorial problem, the prediction of postoperative outcomes is difficult.
-The results of our study have shown that LOS, PUWA and acetabular inclination and HGT are associated with the occurrence of HD.
+Results of our study have shown that LOS, PUWA and AI and HGT are associated with the occurrence of HD.